vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/dev-flow.md

 construction,
 and a substantial amount of testing into a story's implementation work.

-This places more burden on the developer and the need for discipline in the developer workflow.
+This places more burden on the developer and shows there is a need for discipline in the developer workflow.

 ## Flow Summary

-An Agile developer's daily flow looks like this:
+An Agile developer's daily flow is similar to this:

 1. Take the highest priority story from the backlog.
-1. Review the story details and its desired outcome.
+1. Review the story details, including its desired outcome.
     The story may be for building new features, fixing defects,
-    or investigation if the problem/solution domain is not well known.
+    or for an investigation if the problem/solution domain is not well known.
     If the story is investigative,
     the developer may use a
     *[Spike](https://www.leadingagile.com/2016/09/whats-a-spike-who-should-enter-it-how-to-word-it/)*